Graham Reid | | 7 min read

 The fact that the theme music to this sequence is This Boy – that gender confusion again – drives the point home.

-In the subsequent movie Help! of the following year the key plot device is Starr as victim and pursued by those who need to cover him in red dye (“ersatz menstrual blood”) before he is sacrificed “on the alter as a virgin, which as a woman Starr would now be”.
+In the subsequent movie Help! of the following year the key plot device is Starr as victim and pursued by those who need to cover him in red dye (“ersatz menstrual blood”) before he is sacrificed “on the altar -- think of the homonym 'alter' -- as a virgin, which as a woman Starr would now be”.

 Alarmingly Jorgensen also reveals the depths to which Starr sank in his despair, to the point of quitting the band from time to time, and possible suicide attempts.